vukrosic/learn-tiny-recursive-models/ARTICLE.md

 6.  **Learning:** After a full thought process, the model compares its final answer to the correct one and uses **backpropagation** to adjust its brain.

 By repeating this entire nested process for thousands of different mazes, the tiny 2-layer `net` becomes surprisingly good at solving them, even though it was never told the rules.
 It learned the patterns of what a "path" looks like from start to finish.

+---

+### Step 4: Testing the Recipe — Why Does This Work?
+(Ablation Studies)

+To understand what makes TRM effective, we can perform **ablation studies**.
+This means we systematically break parts of the model to see how it affects its ability to solve mazes.
+Here is a breakdown of the key components and what happens when we change them.

+1.  **The Baseline Model:** This is the standard TRM we've discussed.
+Its key components are:
+    *   **`T=3` (Deep Recursion):** The model performs 3 full "thought processes" on the maze.
+It carries its memory from one process to the next, allowing it to iteratively refine its solution.
+    *   **`n=6` (Latent Reasoning):** Within each of the 3 thought processes, the model spends 6 steps updating its internal "scratchpad" (`z`) before committing to an update of its final answer (`y`).
+This creates a chain of reasoning.
+    *   **A Tiny 2-Layer Network:** The core "brain" is very small, which forces it to rely on the recursive process rather than raw size to solve the problem.
+    *   **Exponential Moving Average (EMA):** This is a training stabilizer.
+It works by keeping a running average of the model's weights during training.
+This helps smooth out the learning process and find a more robust and general solution.

+2.  **Ablation: No Exponential Moving Average (EMA)**
+    *   **What it is:** A technique to average model weights over time to find a more stable and general solution.
+    *   **What it does:** It acts like a stabilizer, preventing the training process from making drastic updates and helping the model settle on a solution that works well on mazes it has never seen before.
+    *   **The Change:** We turn this averaging off.
+The model is updated more directly based on its immediate errors.
+    *   **Expected Outcome:** A drop in performance.
+Without EMA, training can become erratic, and the model is more likely to memorize the training data (overfit) instead of learning the general rules of maze-solving.

+3.  **Ablation: Less Recursion**
+    *   **What `T` and `n` are:** `T` is the number of high-level attempts to solve the puzzle, while `n` is the number of detailed reasoning steps within each attempt.
+Together, they determine the "depth" of the model's thought process.
+    *   **What they do:** They give the model time and steps to reason.
+For a hard maze, a long chain of reasoning is needed to explore paths and rule out dead ends.
+    *   **The Change:** We drastically reduce the thinking time by setting `T=2` and `n=2`.
+This cuts the effective reasoning depth from 42 steps (3 * (6+1) * 2) down to just 12 (2 * (2+1) * 2).
+    *   **Expected Outcome:** A major drop in accuracy.
+With insufficient thinking time, the model cannot perform the complex chain of reasoning needed to solve difficult mazes.
+This test is designed to prove that the recursive process itself is critical.

+4.  **Ablation: A Bigger Brain vs. Deeper Thought**
+    *   **What the network is:** The small 2-layer `net` is the engine that does the thinking at every single step of the recursion.
+    *   **What it does:** Its size (number of layers) determines how much information it can process in a single step.
+    *   **The Change:** We double the brain size to a 4-layer `net`, but to keep the total computation roughly the same, we reduce the latent reasoning steps to `n=3`.
+    *   **Expected Outcome:** Performance gets worse.
+This supports the "less is more" hypothesis.
+A bigger network has more power to just memorize the training mazes.
+A smaller network, forced to think for longer (more recursion), is more likely to learn the general *strategy* of solving a maze, which allows it to perform better on unseen problems.

+These experiments help confirm that the key ingredients to TRM's success are its deep, nested recursion with a tiny network and stabilized training.